dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 `--encryption_key_file`.
 The key size must be 16, 24, or 32 bytes long, and the key size determines the corresponding block size for AES encryption ,i.e. AES-128, AES-192, and AES-256, respectively.

-Here is an example encryption key file of size 16 bytes.
+Here is an example encryption key file of size 16 bytes:

 *enc_key_file*

 ```
 123456789012345
 ```